Flynn Downes: Ipswich Town

-2017–18: Senior debut and loan to Luton Town
+2017–18 season

 Downes was born in Brentwood, Essex and attended Brentwood School.
 He joined Ipswich Town at the age of seven, after joining from Ongar Town, signing a two-year scholarship in May 2015.
 Downes signed a one-year professional contract with the club on 29 June 2017, with the option of a further year.
 However, after impressing manager Mick McCarthy during pre-season, he signed a new three-year contract with Ipswich on 19 July to keep him at the club until the summer of 2020.
 He made his professional debut on the opening day of 2017–18, coming on as a substitute for the injured Andre Dozzell in first-half stoppage time in a 1–0 home victory over Birmingham City.

+Luton Town (loan)

 On 31 January 2018, Downes joined League Two leaders Luton Town on loan until the end of 2017–18.
 He made his debut three days later, starting in Luton's 1–0 home win over Exeter City.
 Following the match, manager Nathan Jones said "He was outstanding.
 It's as if he lives here in terms of the way he went about the pitch, the confidence he played with, the security and everything he had".
 Downes finished the loan with ten appearances, as Luton were promoted to League One after finishing second in League Two.

-2018–20: Established in the first team
+2018 to 2020

 Following his return from loan, Downes played regularly for the first team during the 2018–19 season, making 30 appearances across all competitions – ending in the team being relegated to League One.
 He signed a new three-year contract with the club in March 2019, with the option of a further year, and scored his first professional goal in a 3–2 home victory over Leeds United on the final day of the season.

 Downes remained a regular player for Ipswich following relegation to League One during the 2019–20 season.
 He scored his first goal of the season in a 3–0 home win over Shrewsbury Town on 31 August.
 On 1 December 2019, Downes captained Ipswich for the first time in a FA Cup second round tie against Coventry City, which ended as a 1–1 draw.
-Aged 20, he became the club’s youngest ever captain.
+Aged 20, he became the club's youngest ever captain.